9 things I learned after breastfeeding for nearly 2 years

 4) Public breastfeeding is sometimes necessary.

-There's always a great debate about public breastfeeding, but after having breastfed two babies, I can tell you it's necessary.
-Babies need to eat and eat often.
-There's no way you could possibly plan to be at home every time they need eat.
+There's a great debate about public breastfeeding, but after having breastfed two babies, I can tell you it's necessary.
+Babies need to eat, and eat often.
+There's no way you could possibly plan to be at home every time they need to eat.
 It's inevitable at some point you'll need to feed them in public.
-Just recently it became legal to do in all 50 states.
+It recently became legal to do so in all 50 states.

 5) Pumping is the worst.